 The Olcott House is the perfect romantic getaway where anyone can relax in total privacy in one of our very large, posh, and luxurious suites.

 We offer six unique guest quarters - five in the Main Mansion and one in the Carriage House.
 Each of our guest suites has a private full bathroom with thick luxurious towels, and oversized terry spa bathrobes.
 The suites also have air conditioning, fireplaces, DirecTV digital satellite LCD television, a DVD player, and CD player.
-Choose from our extensive collection of over 250 DVDs, which includes some of the great old Hollywood classics and many recent domestic and foreign releases.
+Choose from our extensive collection of DVDs, which includes some of the great old Hollywood classics and many recent domestic and foreign releases.
 We also have a terrific collection of games, Lake Superior history books, magazines and classic literature for your enjoyment during your stay with us.
 There is free wireless internet access always available.

 Explore the endless hidden treasures throughout this mansion, one of the first grand homes built in the tony East End district.
 Pass through the charming, diminutive doors from the library to the Grand Porch and feel the gentle breezes of Lake Superior (only 5 blocks away).
 Rain or shine, Spring, Summer and Fall on this open-air, covered veranda are marvelous, in part because the full length of the porch has a roof allowing guests to curl up with a book and blanket even when it is raining!
 Nature abounds with frequent sightings of deer and the occasional black bear walking through our compound.
-Relax in our private garden in a hammock alongside the fountain under the verdant arbor of the majestic century-old maple trees.
+Relax in our private garden to the sounds of the fountain gurgling under the verdant arbor of the majestic century-old maple trees.
 Play croquet on our expansive, rolling lawn (5 city lots) surrounded by the original 1904 brick and iron fence.
 Walk or bike on Duluth’s nearby, newly extended Lake Walk... it's easily accessible from our house.
 Or, sneak over to our special “Olcott House Secret Spot” down in a gorgeous walking canyon on a hidden forested creek located on our very own First Street.
 There are so many things to do on the largest lake on the planet that we can’t even begin to list all of the four seasons of fun here!

 The Innkeepers, David and Jerry, bring years of experience and sophistication from New York and Los Angeles to the operation of their historic inn.
 We are known for our special balance of outstanding service and absolute respect for your privacy during your stay.
 We invite you to the Olcott House, Bed and Breakfast Inn, where you will feel truly comfortable and always welcome.